Protecting Language Models Against Unauthorized Distillation through Trace Rewriting: Experiments

 We compare our instruction-based rewriting approach with four state-of-the-art API watermarking baselines: (1) \citet{he2022protecting}, which uses synonym replacements to the original outputs; (2) GINSEW~\cite{zhao2023protecting}, which injects a secret sinusoidal signal into the model’s generation probabilities; (3) KGW~\cite{kirchenbauer2023watermark}, which adds a bias to a pre-selected set of tokens; and (4) Virus Infection Attack (VIA)~\cite{liang2025virus}, which directly injects target messages into text.
 For (1)-(3), the teacher employs watermarking on all distillation.
 For (4) and our method, we inject the watermark message into $10\%$ of the traces.

 For each value of $K$, we run $100$ independent trials with randomly sampled prompts and report the empirical TD and FA rates in Table~\ref{tab:wm}, demonstrating that \emph{our approach nearly always yields the best or near-best performance in (a) teacher accuracy, (b) true detection, and (c) false alarm rates}.
 Indeed, we are able to achieve near-perfect verification rate with very few ($K=5$) client queries, with \emph{zero false-alarm rate} with the exception of the least capable student (Llama-3.2-3B).
 While He et al.~exhibits a high TD, its FA rate is unacceptably high.
 VIA is, on balance, the most competitive baseline, but our approach is considerably more sample efficient, as we can observe in Figure~\ref{fig:main-wm-fig}, where we can achieve nearly perfect detection rate with no false alarms for only $K=1$ queries, while VIA's verification rate remains $\sim$30\%.
-In the Supplement (Appendix~\ref{appendix:robustness}) we show that our approach is robust to adaptive distillation approaches which filter or paraphrase the reasoning traces.